Faithful-Stones-Church-Logo-02

 “Long ago, at many times and in many ways, God spoke to our fathers by the prophets, but in these last days he has spoken to us by his Son, whom he appointed the heir of all things, through whom also he created the world” (Hebrews 1:1-2).

 God in his infinite wisdom has ended a particular way of speaking (through the prophets) and provided the Holy Scriptures as the most complete, necessary and sufficient means to speak to us.
 From that time forward, the Father commands us to listen to his Son (Matthew 17:5, Luke 9:35).
 We do this as we hear what the Prophets and Apostles wrote of the Son under the Spirit’s guidance in our Bibles.
 And this is what our churches should be all about.
 Hearing and harkening to the voice of God in Scripture.
-Church leaders are not called to invent a new word, but are commanded to preach the old Word ( 2 Tim 4:2).
+Church leaders are not called to invent a new word, but are commanded to preach the old Word (2 Timothy 4:2).

 To proclaim that ancient message, which is the same commandment from the beginning (1 John 1:1, 2:7).